Strengthening Fiscal Risk Management and Oversight of Public Corporations

-The event will be held in English.
-Since it will be designed to be partaking, the participants will be actively engaged in discussions and exercises, and encouraged to share their country’s practices in fiscal risk management and oversight of public corporations.
+The event was held in English.
+Since it was designed to be partaking, the participants were actively engaged in discussions and exercises, and encouraged to share their country’s practices in fiscal risk management and oversight of public corporations.

 The workshop is primarily designed for senior level public officials working at ministries of finance or economy, and other government institutions, such as research institutes and fiscal councils, who actively deal with:

 - medium-term and annual budgeting policy formulation,